lfit/releng-reusable-workflows/.github/actions/url-download-action/README.md

 # 🌍 Download Content from URL

-Uses WGET to downloads the content at a given URL.
+Uses WGET to download the content from a given URL.

 ## url-download-action